tridentli/pitchfork/README.md

 ### CLI Tests

 Either make mini tests for the exact functions.
-Or Call pf.Cmd() passing the various operations that need to be done.
+Or call pf.Cmd() passing the various operations that need to be done.
 Error or return body can then be checked.

 ### UI Tests